jrayback/chess-bishop-movement/README.md

 I implemented using a TDD approach.
 I use eslint to enforce JavaScript Standard style.

+## Dependencies

+Built using Node v10.8.0.

 ## Installing

+Assuming you have Node installed.
 Run NPM to install dependencies.

 ```
 npm install